 Sure if you use a scale to weigh a pallet twice a year, yes you can probably get away with purchasing a lesser scale.
 But, if the scale is important to your warehouse or in other words an important part of the "flow" of your business, then we suggest you invest in a name brand floor scale that has a good reputation.

 The reason is if we provide you a good scale you will purchase from us again and let's face it we've seen first hand what corners some overseas manufacturers are cutting (literally).
 We've seen things like using scrap steel to build floor scale frames, cheap load cells with no documentation, and digital indicators straight from China (you will need to be able to read Chinese if you plan on reading your manual).
+We do our best to avoid products that are like that.

 Be sure you look at our informative flyer Floor Scales 101 (pdf file)...
 If you have additional questions, contact our sales department and we'll get the answers to you.